iojohnso/CoderDojo-web-development/Lessons/03-Attributes/README.md

 #### Step 3:  Change the units of an attribute

-Change the <hr> line in your program to the following (remove the percent sign):
+Change the &lt;hr&gt; line in your program to the following (remove the percent sign):

     <hr color="red" size="10" width="50">